 Zoom-in visualization of reconstructed images generated by our model.

 We extend our framework to support a higher number of outputs, enabling the estimation of spherical harmonics for novel view generation.
-The proposed Gaussian RBF-SH model architecture is illustrated in the figure below.
+The proposed GNF-SH model architecture is illustrated in the figure below.

 Network architecture of the radiance fields model.